- Wealth PMS (50L+)

 Mental tripwires are a decision-making tool.
 To snap you out of “mental autopilot” and force a decision.

-We are constantly making decisions.
-From little ones like what to have for breakfast to mid-size ones like which refrigerator to buy to really big ones like whether to relocate countries for that new job or even quit to join the gig economy.
+We are constantly making decisions from little ones like what to have for breakfast to mid-size ones like which refrigerator to buy to massive ones like relocating countries for that new job or even quitting to join the gig economy.

 Based on what we were exposed to leading up to a decision, we are in either “avoid bad outcomes” mode or “pursue good outcomes” mode.

 A college application might face contrasting outcomes depending on whether it appeared before the admissions official right after his morning cup of coffee or just before his delayed lunch.